bgamari/bayes-stack/docs/usage.markdown

 : for each node, its own mixture of topics

 *gammas*
-: for each node, a Bernoulli distribution sharing versus own topics
+: for each node, a Bernoulli distribution sharing versus own topics.
+The current version does not support estimating gammas from data.
+The parameter is fixed and set to the mean of its given Beta prior.

 To run the shared taste model with 10 topics using 5 parallel threads call

      bayes-stack-st --edges FILE --nodes FILE -t10 --sweeps=stsweeps --threads=5

+To set Dirichlet priors for all mixture distribution use command line arguments such as `--prior-lambda=0.1`.

 Two kinds of input data are required.
 The nodes file has to be in the format